|Radial and Ring circuits

 A ring circuit provides

-two independent conductors for live, neutral and protective earth for
+two independent conductors for line, neutral and protective earth for

 each connected socket (see scheme above).